 The New York immigration court has a special docket where only children’s cases are adjudicated.
 These children may secure counsel but no free counsel is provided at government expense.
-This project will require students to master the art of interviewing juveniles and/or their custodians quickly at the court pro bono rooms.
+This clinic will require students to master the art of interviewing juveniles and/or their custodians quickly at the court pro bono rooms.
 Students will be given training in working with translators and juveniles.
 Working with faculty, the students will make an assessment of the juvenile’s eligibility for potential relief from removal (deportation).
 Students will educate juveniles who wish to continue pro se on aspects of the immigration court procedure and strategy.
 If we identify juveniles who may be eligible for relief, students will prepare detailed summaries of the basic eligibility issues and then work to recruit pro bono counsel through the Safe Passage Project.
 Students will observe court proceedings and participate in a court watch database.
 Students may also be required to attend and/or observe family court proceedings concerning the care and custody of juveniles.
 Students will draft research memoranda and sample briefs in support of special immigrant juvenile petitions and family court proceedings and asylum claims.
 There will be substantial coordination with other non-profit organizations.
 Students also assist pro bono attorneys working with the Project.

 Recommended for the following Professional Pathways: Civil Rights/Civil Liberties; Family Law; Government/Public Sector; Immigration; International Law/Human Rights; Labor and Employment; General Practice – Litigation/Dispute Resolution